Hardware Component

 print('done')

 When we create an instance of this device class, we begin communication with the device.
-Other methods with names starting with read_ or write_ are the messages we can pass back and forth to the device.
+Other methods (typically with names starting with read_ or write_) handle sending data back and forth to the device.

-In this case, we defined a method read_rand_num which uses a random number generator from numpy and returns a random value every time it’s called.
-This function is referenced in the hardware plugin section below code.
+In this case, we defined a method read_rand_num that returns a number.
+Because we are not actually connecting to a device, we just return a value from a random number generator from NumPy.
+This function is referenced in the hardware plugin section below.

-In the case where you would like to connect to real scientific equipment and define basic functions based on its communication protocol, I would recommend the following:
+If you would like to connect to real scientific equipment and define basic functions based on its communication protocol, we recommend the following:

-• Define whichever addresses and ports you would like to use using variables defined in the module’s __init__() method.
+• Define whichever addresses and ports you would like to use as variables in the module’s __init__() method.

-• Then define a write function which can send messages to the device over RS232, Ethernet, via DLL or other protocol as required.
+• Then define a write function that can send messages to the device over RS232, Ethernet, via DLL, or other protocols as required.

-The next step is to create a subclass ScopeFoundry.hardware.HardwareComponent that will be added to the app.
+The next step is to create a subclass of ScopeFoundry.hardware.HardwareComponent that will be added to the app.
+It defines the settings of a hardware component in the app and links them to the low-level functions (typically defined in the _dev file).

 The required methods are: setup(), connect(), and disconnect().